suren-ispiryan/Amazon-laravel/README.md

 - Can filter the list by product categories.
 + Can add the product to the cart.(localStorage).
 + Can remove the product from the cart.
-- Can save the product from the cart into the “Save for later” list.
 + Once clicked on “Proceed to checkout” should be redirected to the login/register page.
 + Note: Once registered data from localStorage should be stored in DB.